ddcovery/ddinject-js/README.md

 * You have **functions, closures and objects** that give Javascript it's real power.
 * You have rencently sugar syntax incorporations like **destructuring** or **lambdas** or ...
-* You only need good conventions.
+* You only need good conventions and patterns knowledge.

 After decades of experience with "good/bad languages" (ASM, C, Pascal, C++, C#, Java, Scala, D, Typescript, Ruby, VBScript, Power Shell, Bash, Lingo, Clipper, Basic, ... ) you learn something:  **a programming language must be used in the way you can flow with it**... forcing it to be something that is not **can lead you to hate it**.